Amanda Furrer doesn’t think much of her competition on the shooting range.

 But all that success was about to be as meaningless as the brass littering the range floor last week at Fort Benning, Ga.
 At stake was one remaining rifle berth to the 2012 Olympics.

-After gaining a good lead going into the third and last day of the trials, Furrer started the three-position perfect in prone but faltered at the standing postion and fell behind.
+After gaining a good lead going into the third and last day of the trials, Furrer started the three-position perfect in prone but faltered at the standing position and fell behind.

 “I thought I’d blown it,” she recalled Wednesday.